RamblingCookieMonster/PSSlack/README.md

 This is a quick and dirty module to interact with the Slack API.

 This is a work in progress; it's not fully featured or tested, and there may be breaking changes.
+Silly blog post pending.

 Pull requests and other contributions would be welcome!